In this guide, we will voice our own and market’s opinion on Avalance future while discussing AVAX price forecast for 2023 and beyond.

 Avalanche Price Prediction

-The whole crypto world is on a verge of a full-fledged bear market.
-Bitcoin has slumped 50% from its all time high amid the broader market drops impacted by raging inflation and US Fed rate increases.
+The whole crypto world is on a verge of a complete breakdown.
+Bitcoin has fallen 75% from its all-time high amid broader market declines caused by raging inflation and US Fed rate hikes.
+When add the most recent melt-downs of huge industry players (FTX, Celsius, Luna etc) into the equation, the horizont is murky and there will be more blood on the streets of the crypto town.
 Investors are selling risky assets and moving into more stable markets.
 Crypto is still perceived as a very risky play and hence the sell off.
-Our algo still sees a some green in 2022, especially in the second part of the year.
-This is reflected in our 2022 predictions.
-Right now, Bitcoin needs to find a local bottom before we can move in the opposite direction and reverse the trend.
-Once Bitcoin settles in the new price range, altcoins will start to do the same - we have witnessed this scenario dozens of times in the distanced and more recent history.
+Our algo still sees a some green in 2023, especially in the second part of the year.
+This is reflected in our 2023 predictions.
+Right now, Bitcoin needs to find a bottom before we can move in the opposite direction and reverse the trend.
+Once Bitcoin settles in the new price range, altcoins will start to do the same - we have witnessed this scenario dozens of times in the distant and more recent history.
 Our price prediction model is bearish for the next 90 days with a hint of a bull market at the turn of the quarters from Q1 to Q2.
 We expect whales and other bigger players in the market to finish filling their bags around that time which will cause a typical and sudden crypto spike.
 CaptainAltcoin team created a price prediction model with a multi-faceted approach to crypto that takes into account both technical analysis and fundamental assessment of each project.
 Fundamentals that we evaluate are team, tokenomics, use case, community, marketing efforts, liquidity and exchange availability, hype & speculative potential and some other proprietary factors developed in our crypto lab.

 AVAX Price Prediction For The Next 90 Days